anthonycorletti/cbpa/README.md

-# coinbasepro_scheduler
+# cbpa

-Automate Coinbase Pro buys from a default bank account or coinbase account.
+Coinbase Pro Automation for making buy orders from a default bank account.

 Checkout the [contributing guide](./CONTRIBUTING.md) to get started.